Human Resource Management Challenges in the 21st Century

 HR must include a few vital things in its strategies to attract and retain the best talents.
 They involve leveraging good technology, building a good company culture, recruiting ideal candidates, offering competitive compensation packages, and engaging employees.
 More importantly, there is a need for development opportunities and an understanding of why employees leave.

 Diversity in the workplace is an issue of great concern in human resource management.
-Nowadays, it’s pretty easy to find employees of different cultures, races, religions, ages, gender, and socio-economic background working in the same company or department.
+Nowadays, it’s pretty easy to find employees of different cultures, races, religions, ages, genders, and socio-economic backgrounds working in the same company or department.
 Workforce diversity is a critical and sensitive issue in most parts of the world.
 Besides, it has significant implications for management.

 Among issues likely to arise while managing diverse workforces include communication barriers, differing opinions, inequitable inclusion, discrimination, stereotyping, and cultural misunderstanding.